 The Mater Hospital has been a centre of excellence in medical teaching, and provides the best care to patients irrespective of their means.
 The hospital strives to be the safest in Ireland, delivering the highest quality care through patient-centred processes.
 Find their website here.

 - The National Heart and Lung Transplant Unit

 - The largest 24 hour ‘On-Call’ Accident and Emergency Service

 - The largest teaching hospital programme – associated with University College Dublin

-In 2015, the Mater cared for a combined total of 315,500 patients from inpatient, day patient and outpatient admissions.
-It also saw 58,900 emergency department visits.
+- The Mater cares for a combined total of 420,000 patients from inpatient, day patient and outpatient admissions.

-The Mater Hospital also drives improvements in healthcare by investing in research and innovation.
-By connecting staff with academics and industry it nurtures the skills, knowledge and ideas to develop real and meaningful improvements in patient care.
+The Mater Hospital drives improvements in healthcare by investing in research and innovation.
+By connecting staff with academics and industry, it nurtures the skills, knowledge and ideas to develop meaningful improvements in patient care.

 Why not read more about the ways in which your support has helped making this care a reality for those who need it most?